Skip to content

 Core modules

-The Criminal Justice Process
+The Criminal Justice Process (20 credits)

 In this module, you’ll be introduced to the systems, processes and agencies that have evolved to deliver justice to offenders, victims and wider society.
 You’ll consider how competing philosophies and models of justice have helped to shape the modern Criminal Justice System in England and Wales (and beyond), whilst applying your knowledge to real world practice through case-studies, probation reviews, court visits and practitioner insights.

-Current Issues In Criminology
+Current Issues In Criminology (20 credits)

-Through a programme of invited speakers, you’ll be introduced to a range of current issues influencing theory, policy and practice in the Criminal Justice System and beyond.
+Through a programme of staff and invited guest speakers, you’ll be introduced to a range of current issues influencing theory, policy and practice in the Criminal Justice System and beyond.
 You’ll begin to examine a range of contemporary crime types and issues and consider the challenges associated with understanding and responding to crime and criminality.

-Constructing Crime
+Constructing Crime (20 credits)

 In this module, you’ll understand how crime, deviance and victimisation are legally and socially constructed.
 Looking at the bigger picture, you’ll explore the answers to questions such as: what is crime?
 Who determines this?
 What is the role for morals and ethics?
 How do different stakeholders shape the conversation about crime and why does it matter?

-Crime Research
+Crime Research (20 credits)

 This module provides the framework needed to establish what sort of data we can use to understand and interpret crime, deviance and victimisation, and how it can be recorded.
 You’ll gain key research design skills, tools and techniques and learn how to use real-world crime research as the basis for developing and applying your understanding.

-Crime, Place and Justice
+Crime, Place and Justice (20 credits)

 Learn how to identify how different types of crime and deviance can be affected by location, space and place.
 In this module, you’ll explore the heterogeneous nature of crime, where it is commissioned and those that commit it.
 You’ll utilise these skills and apply them directly to crime and justice issues within Nottingham as a mode of understanding crime in the real world.